KyraCoding/finals-animation/README.md

+# Finals Animation

-# This is my personal website
+# What is this?

-That's really about it
+I recreated the transition that plays when a round finishes in the game The Finals.
+Nothing much, I just thought it was cool